Deep-Tech-Showcase-Eaglepoint-Funding/pyenv-full-autoupdate/README.md

 ## What is it

-As you probably know, when you update Oh My Zsh, your plugins and themes installed in the `~/.oh-my-zsh/custom` folder are not updated.

-This plugin solves this problem and automatically updates your plugins and themes.
+This plugin automatically updates your pyenv plugins.

 ## Installing